simonw/datasette/docs/internals.rst

 The ``datasette.utils`` module contains various utility functions used by Datasette.
 As a general rule you should consider anything in this module to be unstable - functions and classes here could change without warning or be removed entirely between Datasette releases, without being mentioned in the release notes.

-The exception to this rule is anythang that is documented here.
+The exception to this rule is anything that is documented here.
 If you find a need for an undocumented utility function in your own work, consider `opening an issue <https://github.com/simonw/datasette/issues/new>`__ requesting that the function you are using be upgraded to documented and supported status.

 .. _internals_utils_parse_metadata: